 If you would like your child to attend St Martin’s C of E Primary School please contact Devon County Council’s Admissions Team.

 If you are interested in your child joining us, either in our main intake into Reception or at any other time, please do come along and visit us.
-Appointments to visit the school can be made with Tania Beard, our head teacher, by contacting the school on 01404 515409.
+Appointments to visit the school can be made with Steph Harvey, our Acting Headteacher, by contacting the school on 01404 515409.

 If we can make a place available to you then we will.
 If not, you would have the right to appeal to a panel that is independent of the school and we would place your child’s name on a waiting list for vacancies.

 We have our own admissions policy because we are a Voluntary Aided school and have responsibility for admissions decisions.
 Our policy is reviewed every year – we take part in the Council’s annual consultation in December and January and welcome the views of our local community.